PsychoCod3r/libdfloat/README.md

 **Files included in this repository:**

-- README: This file
+- README.md - this file

-- LICENSE - the Michael Warren Free Software License under which this and all my other software is released
+- LICENSE.md - the Michael Warren Free Software License under which this and all my other software is released

+- CoC.md - the Apolitical Code of Conduct which is used for this project

+- TODO.md - list of modifications I want to make to this software in the future

+- DOC.md - Documentation of all types and functions defined in libdfloat

 - dfloat.h: Header file containing typedefs and function prototypes

-- dfloat.c: C module containing all function definitions
+- dfloat.c: C module containing standard dfloat functions

-- doc.txt: Documentation for all types and functions defined in libdfloat
+- dfloat_free.c: dfloat functions that free their source operands before returning, written to facilitate more complex expressions

 - change.log: Log of changes made with each release of libdfloat